harvard-lil/wacz-signing/README.md

 change the `CERT_DURATION` from its default of 7 days, and the `STAMP_DURATION` from its default of 10 minutes.

-You may want to catch `signer.SigningException`, `signer.VerificationException`, and `signer.VerificationFailure`.
+You may want to catch `signer.SigningException` and `signer.VerificationException`.

 For local development and testing, you'll need to install [mkcert](https://github.com/FiloSottile/mkcert).
 To generate certs,